ronrothjr/The-Spiral-of-Becoming/CONTRIBUTING.md

 ---

 *"We are not building a monument but tending a garden.
-Every contribution—whether seed, water, or sunlight—helps the Spiral grow."*
+Every contribution—whether seed, water, or sunlight—helps the Threads grow."*